Module: Enumerable

 rescue ArgumentError, TypeError

-raise ArgumentError, "point_or_property_types must all be a subclass of Point or Property"
+raise ArgumentError, "point_or_property_types must all be arrays, or a subclass of Point or Property"

 end